-Bloomfield Hills Lawyer Advises Clients on No-Fault Insurance Claims
+Michigan Lawyer Advises Clients on No-Fault Insurance Claims

 Michigan residents who have never been in a car accident before might not realize that the damages they’ve incurred might be paid out by their own insurance company rather than the at-fault driver.
 This is the essence of the state’s no-fault insurance law.
-The Joseph Dedvukaj Firm, P.C. in Bloomfield Hills has spent more than 25 hears winning strong results for auto accident injury victims.
+The Joseph Dedvukaj Firm, P.C. located in Bloomfield Hills has spent more than 25 years winning strong results for auto accident injury victims.
 Our attorney will outline how the law applies in your case and explain recent changes to state law that might affect how much you can collect under your policy and whether you can sue the driver of the vehicle that caused your crash.

 Detroit-area firm assists with Personal Injury Protection (PIP) matters

-No-fault auto insurance is designed to help people hurt in car accidents obtain the reimbursement for accident-related costs without having to prove who was responsible for the collision.
+No-fault auto insurance is designed to help people hurt in car accidents obtain reimbursement for accident-related costs without having to prove who was responsible for the collision.
 The Personal Injury Protection (PIP) coverage in these policies specifically covers medical care, lost income and reasonably necessary recovery and rehabilitation expenses.
 Our personal injury firm has a detailed understanding of the relevant laws and the tactics that insurance companies use to reduce the payout owed to victims.
 You can rely on us to negotiate effectively on your behalf and take strong action if your insurer is not living up to their responsibility under the policy.

 Recent changes to Michigan no-fault insurance law